Reviews You Can Rely On

 Durability

-Mountain biking can be hard on your equipment and durability is frequently a factor in purchase decisions.
-It is not uncommon for a shoe's upper to develop holes or for the pedal pins to wear away at the sole's rubber.
+Mountain biking can be hard on your equipment, and durability is frequently a factor in purchase decisions.
+It is not uncommon for a shoe's upper to develop holes or pedal pins to wear away at the sole's rubber.
 Poor quality construction and inexpensive materials affect a shoe's long-term durability.
-The shoe's upper material, reinforced eyelets, lace retainers, and abrasion-resistant zones affect its long-term durability, in addition to the type of rubber compound used in its outsole.
+The shoe's upper material, reinforced eyelets, lace retainers, and abrasion-resistant zones affect its long-term durability and the rubber compound used in its outsole.
+We tested durability by wearing each women's mountain bike flat pedal shoe for over 20 hours and then thoroughly examining each shoe after testing for signs of wear, including pedal pin scars, chips in the outsole rubber, frayed seams, and more.
+Some shoes our testers have worn for multiple seasons, and we have provided updates regarding their long-term durability.

 Many of the shoes in our review feature abrasion-resistant materials at the heel and toe, reinforced eyelets, and elastic lace retainers.
 The Ride Concepts Flume, Hellion, Wildcat all feature TPU reinforcement at the toe and heel for abrasion resistance, reinforced eyelets, and a lace retainer.
-The eyelets on the Crankbrothers Stamp Boa are hidden under the shoe's upper to protect them and the toe box is reinforced with TPU.
-In contrast, the Five Ten Freerider and the Ride Concepts Livewire lack a lace retainer and abrasion resistance areas.
+After testing, they showed minimal signs of wear, especially the Flume whose Cordura uppers seemed to resist any signs of wear.

 mountain bike flat shoes womens - this shoe features numerous reinforced areas for added durability.